Bridge 47 – Building Global Citizenship

 As an integral part of the Sustainable Development Goals (SDGs), GCE is an intrinsic part of Goal 4 – Education - under target 4.7, which focuses on promoting education for sustainable development.

 The Bridge 47 Project relies on a diverse consortium of 15 European partner organisations from all around Europe, working on Global Citizenship Education.
 The project started in October 2017 and will run until October 2020.
 It is unique both in scope and innovative approaches to the promotion of Global Citizenship Education in Europe.

-KEHYS, the Finnish NGDO platform to the European Union acts as the facilitating organisation and is coordinating the overall project.
+FINGO, the platform of Finnish development Non-Governmental Organisations (NGOa) acts as the facilitating organisation and is coordinating the overall project.
 Divided into four major outcomes, the Bridge 47 staff currently works in the following areas: (1) Bridge 47 Network (2) Advocacy (3) Partnerships (4) Innovation and Capacity Development.

 EADI’s role is focused on outcome (3) Partnerships, aiming to build new and strengthen existing partnerships to facilitate knowledge exchange between researchers and practitioners.
 With a series of events, workshops and conferences we are contributing to bridge communication gaps between civil society organisations and academia.

 Knowledge Exchange Partnerships work with national and regional development research organizations and their civil society umbrella organizations.

 The aim of these partnerships is to develop an appropriate model to address the dissemination, teaching, and researching how global citizenship education can be included at the juncture of universities, CSOs and policymakers, bringing these stakeholders together for a common agenda for cooperation.

 EADI is the Bridge 47-member organization that coordinates three regional European partnerships: The Northern Europe Partnership, The Iberian Partnership, and the South Eastern Europe Partnership.

 The Iberian Partnership